 Will I incur any costs?

 No, other than your time.
 We will provide food, bedding, toys and equipment and will pay for veterinary expenses and related travel expenses.
-You can claim up to £3.00 per week for extra items such as treats and poo bags; receipts will need to be provided.
-We can also help with mileage to and from puppy classes at a rate of 40p per mile.

 Can I leave the dog alone at home?